52North/sensorweb-server-helgoland/web-resources/src/main/docs/_sections/20_compatibility.md

 ---
-layout: page
+layout: section
 title: Backwards Compatibility
 permalink: /compatibility
 ---

-The API strives to be backwards compatible, i.e. features and datastructure once introduced to the core will stay available.
+The Web API strives to be backwards compatible to older implementation versions.
+This includes features and datastructure once they become officially introduced.
+Client developers are safe to start development although API providers may upgrade to newer versions in the meantime.

 However, to add new features and functions will require to add new content to existing data structures (which won't break backwards compability, though).
 Also new endpoints may be introduced over time like we did in `v2.0.0`.

-## Version 2.0.0
+### Version 2.0.0

-### New Endpoints
+#### New Endpoints
 * `/datasets`: More generic series metadata which can have different value types
 * `/platforms`: More generic metadata from where observations are made
 * `/geometries`: Separated endpoint to query different types of geometries

-### Platforms vs. Stations
+#### Platforms vs. Stations

 Since `v2.0` the following sensor platforms are supported: